-I'm Christine—a fantasy, romance, and science fiction author by night, geologist and National Board Certified STEM teacher by day.
-My obsession with storytelling started early: as a kid, I scoured library shelves for every book containing the keyword dragon.
-These days, I write stories where women discover their agency and their magic.
+I'm Christine.
+I write fantasy, romance, and science fiction.
+I studied geophysics before becoming a National Board Certified STEM teacher.
+My obsession with fantastical stories started early: as a kid, I'd scour the library shelves for every book containing the keyword dragon.
+These days, I write stories about women discovering their agency and their magic.
 I call the Seattle area home, sharing my space with a husband, three demanding mammals, and one wonderfully low-maintenance reptile.

-Get to know me on TikTok Get to know my writing on SubStackCurrently Querying
+Get to know me on TikTok Get to know my writing on SubStackOn Submission

 Mackenzie Fisher's life looks ideal on paper: a thriving career at a Seattle tech firm, a SoulCycle coven of